-The plot contains a long established holiday complex that sits in a relatively small and secluded site off Fishcombe Road, Brixham, which is sandwiched between the wooded areas of Battery Gardens and The Grove.
-The existing complex contains 30 holiday chalets arranged within curved terraces along with some ancillary buildings, which have northerly coastal outlooks over Fishcombe Cove.

-The existing development is not only in general poor repair due to non-use over the past few years, but also more fundamentally displays quite poor architectural form, with an ad-hoc mix of pitched and flat roofed buildings.
-Towards the coast the buildings overlook an area of hardstanding and managed grassland, which in-turn gives way to a steeply sloping cliff face that continues to the northern site boundary where it meets the cove.
-The site itself has a direct corner access and the area as a whole is accessed via a winding road (Fishcombe Road) that leads from Northfields Lane and serves the small number of sites in the locality, including the beach access lane, the Brixham Holiday Park and the public footpath leading towards The Grove woodland.
+The plot contains a long established holiday complex that sits in a relatively small and secluded site off Fishcombe Road, Brixham, sandwiched between the wooded areas of Battery Gardens and The Grove.
+The existing complex contains 30 holiday chalets arranged within curved terraces along with some ancillary buildings that generally have a northerly coastal outlook over Fishcombe Cove.
+The existing development appears in poor repair, which is largely due to its age and the abandonment of the operation over the past few years.
+However more fundamentally it intrinsically displays a quite disjointed and somewhat poor level of architectural form, with an ad-hoc mix of pitched and flat roofed buildings.
+In regard to contextual matters the buildings overlook an extensive area of hardstanding and managed grassland, which in-turn gives way to a steeply sloping cliff face that continues to the northern site boundary where it meets the cove.
+In regard to access the sites vehicular entrance sits in the southeastern corner off Fishcombe Road, the local road that serves the small number of sites in the locality that includes the beach access lane, the Brixham Holiday Park and the public footpath leading towards The Grove woodland.

-In regard to planning designation the site sits immediately adjacent to the South Hams Area of Outstanding Natural Beauty (AONB) and is within the 5km buffer zone of the Berry Head SAC (Special Area of Conservation).
+In regard to planning designation the site sits in the South Hams Area of Outstanding Natural Beauty (AONB) and is within the 5km buffer zone of the Berry Head SAC (Special Area of Conservation).
 In addition approximately half of the site (on the coastal side) sits under the local designations of Countryside Zone (CZ) and County Wildlife Site (CWS).
 It is also pertinent to acknowledge that the site sits adjacent to the Battery Gardens SAM (Scheduled Ancient Monument) and the Candidate Marine SAC.